-Chemotherapy for breast cancer can cause reduced cognitive functioning ("chemo brain" or "chemobrain").
+Chemotherapy for breast cancer can impair cognitive functioning ("chemo brain" or "chemobrain").
 Chemo brain is characterized by reduced verbal ability, impaired decision making, faulty short-term memory and other deficits.
-Chemo brain is the result of brain damage, much of which heals over time but some of which appears to persist for decades.
+Chemo brain is the result of brain damage, much of which heals over time but some of which might persist.

 Symptoms of chemo brain